idsc-frazzoli/retina/README.md

 Software to operate the go-kart in autonomous and manual modes.
 The performance of the go-kart hardware and software are documented in [reports](doc/reports.md).

 > The code in the repository operates a heavy and fast robot that may endanger living creatures.
-We follow best practices and coding standards to protect from avoidable errors.
-See [development_guidelines](doc/development_guidelines.md)
+We follow best practices and coding standards to protect from avoidable errors - see [development_guidelines](doc/development_guidelines.md).

 ## Gallery Autonomous Driving